Looking Back at 13 Years of Navigating By Faith

 Many of the insights I had as a nonbeliever reading the Bible for the first time in college have been rehashed over the years in my writing.
 Much of my writing from the beginning through the present includes my personal discoveries in reading Scripture and working them out in the writing process.

 I have always had an evangelical bent.
 I have always paid homage in my thinking to the Great Commission.
 I am always sensitive to the way in which a person who doubts or does not believe in God might encounter my writing.
-I felt that doubters and nonbelievers should the “audience” of my writing when I started, but my “audience” has shifted.
+I assumed that doubters and nonbelievers should be the “audience” of my writing when I started, but my assumptions have shifted as I have felt compelled to go in a different direction.

-I found great joy in apologetics, and I have written often on the subject of science and faith, archaeology, other apologetic topics.
+I have found great joy in exploring the themes of faith and science, and archaeology, and philosophy, culture, worldview, so I have written often on the subject of “apologetics”.
 Over the years, though, my perception of who I am writing for has changed.
-I am not sure that apologetics has more value for the nonbeliever then for the believer.
+I am less convinced these subjects are primarily useful for the doubter and unbeliever.

-I am not sure that apologetics is all that effective for convincing anyone of the truth.
-What is called apologetics in modern parlance, for me, has become more of a source of devotion, discovery, and appreciation for the wonder of the God of the universe.
+Our apologetics may be less effective in convincing anyone of the truth than how we say what we say and the way we live our lives.
+What is called apologetics in modern parlance, for me, has become more of a source of devotion, discovery, and appreciation for the wonder of the God of the universe that I enjoy sharing.

 At the same time, current events, politics, and cultural tensions have arrested my attention.
-I am grieved in a prophetic way that the world is so polarized, and the Church is as polarized as the world.
+I am grieved in a prophetic way that the world is so polarized, and I am even more grieved that the Church is as polarized as the world.

-The tensions in the Church have gained the focus of my attention, and I have been holding up current events, politics, and cultural tensions to the light of Scripture since 2014, when I wrote, Immigration: the Strangers Among Us.
+The tensions in the Church have gained the focus of my attention, and I have been holding up current events, politics, and cultural tensions to the light of Scripture since 2014.
+That is when I wrote, Immigration: the Strangers Among Us.
 Christian ambivalence during the Syrian refugee crisis exposed my own ignorance and the need to understand what the Bible says about immigration.
+After spending a long time pouring through the Bible on the subject, I wrote the article.
 Though it only has 222 views, that article was a watershed piece for me.

 Article Trends

-With all of that said, the themes and subject of my writing really have not changed all that much over the years.
+With all of that said, the themes and subjects of my writing have not changed dramatically over the years.
 I wrote more inspirational, self-help, and personal stories in the beginning.
 The odd article on current events, like the Boston Marathon bombing in 2012 and the Hobby Lobby case in 2014, were more widely read, however.

 The few articles I have written on archaeology and the Bible, like the Ebla Tablets Confirm Biblical Accounts (2015) (2103 views), have also been perennial favorites.
 Articles on apologetics consistently show up in the most read column each year, but especially in the 2015-2020 time frame.
-The Ebla Tablets, CS Lewis on “True Myth” (2018) (6358 views), C.S.
+The Ebla Tablets, C.S.
 Lewis on Individualism, Equality and the Church (2015) (1888) and The Message in the Earliest Creeds in the New Testament (2016) (4320 views) have repeatedly been among the most read articles.
+CS Lewis on “True Myth” (2018), which is apologetic adjacent is the 5th most read article, with 6358 views.

 That’s when I wrote Donald Trump, Fruit and Wolves in Sheep’s Clothing (2018), which has been among the most read articles for a number of years with 2200 views.
-Everything changed in 2020, though.
-I was increasingly troubled by Donald Trump as his presidency wore on, and all the more during his second second presidential campaign.
+The tide changed for me in 2020.
+I was increasingly troubled by Donald Trump as his presidency wore on.
+My concerns heightened during the second presidential campaign.
+They reached critical mass as Trump and a large cohort of the evangelical world became alarmingly unhinged after the election.
 Even then, I stayed silent until near the end.

 The prophetic whirlwind surrounding Trump was peaking as the election loomed.
-I was at once confronted by my own prophetic sense that Donald Trump is not the man some Christians thought he was, and the hype and cocksureness of a segment of the Church that was becoming increasingly more militant and unhinged in support of him.
+I was at once confronted by my own prophetic sense that Donald Trump is not the man some Christians thought he was, and the hype and cocksureness of a segment of the Church that was becoming fanatic and militant in support of him.

 A conversation with my best friend from college, who I respected without question, was the difference maker.
 His commitment to Trump compelled me to resolve the tension once and for all in my own mind.
 I spent hours listening to the people he was listening to, and turned to Scripture where they found an anchor in the “sons of Issachar who knew the times.”
-That’s when I wrote Who Were the Sons of Issachar?
+That’s when I wrote the article, Who Were the Sons of Issachar?
 And What Might They Mean for Us Today?
-(2020).
+(2020), that went “viral” (relatively) on the blog.

 2021 signals the waning of my interest in apologetics as a tool for convincing people of the truth of God.
-The article, Apologetics: What It Means for Our Speech to be Seasoned with Salt, was motivated by my sense that what we say is not nearly as critical to the effectiveness in sharing the truth of God as how we say it and how we live out the message of the Gospel.
+The article, Apologetics: What It Means for Our Speech to be Seasoned with Salt, was motivated by my sense that what we say is not nearly effective in sharing the truth of God than how we say it and how we live out the message of the Gospel.
 At 6638 views, it is the 4th most read article on the blog.

 A Change in Readership

 As I sit here, I don’t know why the blog has grown from 30,000, to 61,000, to 110,000 views in the last three years.
 I don’t advertise on the blog or monetize it.
 That isn’t why I write, though I am not opposed to doing that.
-I don’t really promote it, other than to post on Facebook, Most of the time on Facebook, and I post the articles only in my Navigating By Faith Facebook group, as I am posting for other Christians, primarily, and not for the public at large.
+I don’t really promote it, other than to post on Facebook, Most the Facebook posts are only in my Navigating By Faith Facebook group that has less than 350 members.

 “In their hearts humans plan their course, but the LORD establishes their steps.”